 Unlike Tiger Stadium, whose overhanging upper deck in right field and close left-center power alley made it a hitter's park, Comerica favors pitchers.
 Outfield distances are as follows: Left, 345 feet; left-center, 370; center, 420; right-center, 365; right, 330.
 Actually, the dimensions are not all that different from Tiger Stadium, but the lack of an outfield upper deck means not only is there no batter-aiding overhang, but air can circulate better, and when the wind comes in off the Detroit River, it makes it tough to hit one out.
 Carlos Pena hit Comerica's longest home run, in 2005, 461 feet.
 (It's not clear who hit the longest homer at Tiger Stadium: It's been credited to Babe Ruth, Mickey Mantle, Norm Cash and Cecil Fielder.)

+The field is natural grass.
 In the early 20th Century, most ballparks would have a strip of dirt between home plate and the pitcher's mound, known as a "keyhole."
 Comerica Park added this feature, and so did the home of the Arizona Diamondbacks, now known as Chase Field.